projectriff/fats/README.md

 ## Running FATS

-FATS is expected to be driven by the repository being tested.
+FATS expects to be driven by CI for the repository being tested.
+For local development, functions, applications, and macros can be used with an existing cluster and registry.

 An example config is provided in the `.github/workflows/ci.yaml` file for this repo that doubles as a test suite for FATS itself.
 The configuration defines environment variables and scripts to invoke.